Shipstr/junior-backend-code-challenge/README.md

   * A flat shipping rate

 #### Requirements
-* Create a way to load the attached data into the data store.
-Via console is fine.
+* Create a way to load the `rate_data.csv` into the database using the rate model.
 * Write any specs you deem necessary.

 # Front-end/UI